Advantages & Disadvantages of Microsoft Dynamics 365 Business Central

 Table of Content

-The advantages of Dynamics 365 are compelling, no matter what kind of business you’re in.
+The advantages of Microsoft Dynamics 365 Business Central are compelling, no matter what kind of business you’re in.
 We’re talking lower costs, next-level flexibility, and intelligent insights baked right into the platform.

 With all that flexibility comes a lot of complexity and confusion.
 In some cases, customers don’t understand the costs associated with implementation.
 Others struggle with performance issues or inadequate reporting capabilities.

 Many of the platform’s disadvantages stem from inadequate preparation or lack of understanding.
-But–it’s also important to remember that D365 is a work in progress, improving all the time.
+But–it’s also important to remember that Dynamics 365 is a work in progress, improving all the time.
 Meaning, today’s pain points could be history by tomorrow.

 Advantages of Dynamics 365